trueos/trueos-docs/trueos-handbook/install.rst

 * :ref:`Upgrading from PCBSD 10.x to TrueOS`

 * :ref:`Automated Installations`

+..
+TODO * add ref to restore from backup after moving from sysadm client handbook.

 If your intent is to install a graphical desktop using the graphical installer, instead refer to :ref:`Installing TrueOS`.